gamozolabs/applepie/README.md

 Just run `python build.py` from the root directory of this project.
 It should check for sanity of the environment and everything should "just work".

+## Cleaning

+Run `python build.py clean` to clean Bochs and Rust binaries.

+Run `python build.py deepclean` to completely remove all Bochs and Rust binaries, it also removes all the configuration for Bochs.
+Use this if you reconfigure Bochs in some way.

 # Usage

 Read up on Bochs configuration to figure out how to set up your environment.
 We have a few requirements, like `sync=none`, `ips=1000000`, and currently single processor support only.
 These are enforced inside of the code itself to make sure you don't shoot yourself in the foot.